 The South Indian variants also include plenty of onions while making this dish.
 Even in the various South Indian states and regions, this dish has some variations.
 In the state of Maharashtra, it is made again very differently and known as Poori Bhaji.

-The dish is one of those potato gravy dishes that I sometimes make on Sundays.
+The dish is one of those curried potato dishes that I sometimes make on Sundays.
 Not that I make poori every time.
 I also make phulka or dosa to go along with this dish.

 How to make Poori Masala